 Andy runs a full time health clinic in the Sunshine Coast of Queensland, Australia where he also teaches yoga therapy classes and workshops for most of the year.

-When individuals no longer exercise and diet to get healthy, but instead wake their inherent health enough for exercise to be an option rather than a chore.
+When individuals no longer merely exercise and diet to get healthy, but instead wake to their inherent health enough for exercise and diet to begin to be more of an option than a chore.